Bringing Hope to Daisy

 The baby kitty was only 8 weeks old and she had a terrible respiratory infection when she arrived.
 Even worse, something was very wrong with her rear leg.
 She painfully dragged it behind herself, wincing at every touch.

-Daisy is doing wonderfully!
+Daisy is doing wonderfully today!
 She had leg amputation surgery and recovered remarkably fast.
 This little kitten was truly an inspiration throughout her stay at the Wisconsin Humane Society.
 Thank you to everyone who helped secure a second chance for Daisy.
-Daisy has be adopted into a loving home.
+Daisy has been adopted into a loving home.